AshutoshDongare/convo/README.md

 ## Future enhancements

 This repo presents the base working implementation of convo.
 This can be further enhanced in many ways.
 Some of the enhancements are mentioned below
- - Add more functionality to rasa like chitchat, faq and api calls to more "skills"
+ - Add more functionality to rasa like chitchat, faq and custom api calls
- - Add more communication languages and speakers
+ - Add more languages and speakers
- - perform in momery processing of audio improving performance further
+ - Perform in momery processing of audio